rajathkotyal/Audio-LLM-Contextual-Heygen/README.md

 Heygen Interactive Avatar for Zoom calls :
 - Integrating this service/concept could lead to increased performance, and a fair cost reduction in certain scenarios.

-Prediction Service :
+Prediction Service About :
-- At every query received, it caches the most related embedding chunks in a redis DB using an adaptive caching mechanism
+- At every query received, it spawns a seperate go routine to cache the most related embedding chunks in a redis DB using an adaptive caching mechanism
-- For subsequent queries, it searches the cache for relevant information and responds immediately.
+- For subsequent queries, it searches the cache for relevant information.
+At every cache miss, it re organizes based on the current query.
-- Cache is based on Least-Recently-Used mechanism, holds 5 chunks at a time for a given request.
+- Cache is based on Least-Recently-Used and Least-Frequently-used (TODO) mechanism, holds 5 chunks at a time for a given request.

-Why?
+- Infra wise : Cache can be kept closer to the user's proximity and processed within the cluster.

+why?
-- Can reduce costs drastically by limiting calls to the main LLM model.
+- Can reduce costs drastically by limiting calls to vector DB and possibly the main LLM model.
-- Queries can be redirected based on similarity scores and relevance to smaller LLM models with the same accuracy.
+- Queries can be redirected based on similarity scores and relevance to smaller LLM models if tested to provide the same accuracy, given the context window.

+Additional Feature :
+- Added referencing from audio data (Transcripts) --> Tested with Ted Talks of famous speakers and it gives 95% accuracy compared to textual content like blog data and other highly structured data. --> Tested using Gemma 1.5 pro

 Stretch Goal : Integrate advanced audio codecs like AV1 and reduce bitrate for transmission during network congestions, expected in Zoom calls and provides better user experience.